rasmusbp/handlebarhelpers/README.md

 * **_child**
 CSS helper classes indicating the position in list:
 "odd", "even", "first-child" and "last-child".
-The odd/even classes can be overriden via the options.hash object.

 And if a "group" is passed to the helper, these properties will be returned as well: